(1900 Times Atlas of the World)

 The precious assistants of the inhabitants of Skyros

+Cars and buses reach only the lower (modern) part of the town.
+A long walk through winding streets leads to the acropolis, where once Lycomedes had his palace and upon which the Byzantines and the Venetians built a fortress.
 In addition to donkeys which are widely used in many old Greek locations (see Nasso and Malvasia) the inhabitants of Schiro make use of very small horses, a unique breed of semi-wild horses which live in the mountainous southern part of the island.
-The small size is the result of a process of adaptation to the limited vegetation of the island.

 The fortress and Agios Georgios